Planning to hit the open highway with friends or family this spring or summer? Dreaming of two weeks in Europe this

 Websites known as cash-back portals make this possible.
 Examples include:

 By going to other websites through portals, you can earn cash back on purchases made on the sites of certain hotels, car rental companies and online travel agencies like Expedia and Priceline.
 We detail the mechanics in “3 Websites That Pay You for Shopping.”

 2. Free checked bags on airlines

 Free checked baggage used to be the norm on most airlines.
 While those days are long gone, one carrier is keeping the tradition alive.

 Fly on Southwest Airlines, and your first two checked bags are free.
-Skis and golf bags also travel gratis.
+Skis, golf bags and surfboards also travel gratis.

 You will generally pay for checked bags on other airlines, but many offer exceptions.
 For example, American Airlines allows free checked bags for travelers who hold certain of the airline’s AA-branded credit cards.

 Many airlines also offer complimentary checked baggage to people who fly in business class or meet other criteria.